Redemptorist Monastery, North Perth

-The Redemptorist Monastery Church in North Perth, Western Australia, is a Roman Catholic church and adjacent monastery built in 1903 for the Redemptorist Order.
+The Redemptorist Monastery Church in North Perth, Western Australia, is a Roman Catholic church and an adjacent monastery built in 1903 for the Redemptorist Order.

 History

-The Order had been established in Western Australia in 1899 at the instigation of Bishop of Perth Matthew Gibney.
-The Monastery and Chapel is located on Vincent Street and were designed by Cavanagh & Cavanagh (James and Michael Cavanagh), who also designed the Monastery East Wing additions in 1911/12 and the Chapel sanctuary and transcript additions which were completed in 1922.
+The Order was established in Western Australia in 1899 at the instigation of Bishop of Perth Matthew Gibney.
+The Monastery and Chapel are located on Vincent Street and were designed by Cavanagh & Cavanagh (James and Michael Cavanagh), who also designed the Monastery East Wing additions in 1911/12 and the Chapel sanctuary and transept additions, which were completed in 1922.